 It's fucking stupid.

-They pulled the alarm!
+They pull the alarm.

 Look, he has no footage of that security guard that came up and told him people have been pulling fire alarms.

-For no nefarious reason so much as like, hey, I just need people to follow you around because you have a long and varied history of fucking with people and that's not how I want my operation to be run.
+Also, look, if I ran a hotel and Alex Jones walked in, I would immediately have him followed around for no nefarious reason so much as, hey, I just need people to follow me around because you have a long and varied history of fucking with people, and that's not how I want my operation to be run.

-George, I am, and thank God that you're having me on the show because we're in a lot of danger, and I've never said this before, even when I was detained for 15 hours in Canada covering it two years ago.
+And I've never said this before, even when I was detained for 15 hours in Canada covering it two years ago.

 I want to point out you are the only large commercial mainstream show.